8rageramberg/8rageramberg.github.io/README.md

 Hopefully I get the github pages to run at: https://8rageramberg.github.io/myfilmratings/.
 I am currently trying my best to link it to the custom domain name myfilmratings.store, but I am encountering some issues.
 And the adjusting of DNS can take up to 24 hours to complete.

 # Development Documentation:
+The application is created to allow users to store movies they want to watch in an easy to use application.
+There are no nown limitations at the moment.
+Simple usage is described in settings top left corner of application.

 ## Changes made from proposal to prototype:
 There is quite a few changes to the prototype, both for visual appeal and for functionality.